kiboschool/course-mathematical-thinking/src/live-classes.md

 # Live Classes

 Each live class will have notes here that you should read before attending class.
-Video recordings of the class will also be posted after the classes each week.

 | Week | Topic                   | Reading                 | Section 1 Video      | Section 2 Video     |Class Problems with solutions      |Problem Set Solutions |
 |------|-------------------------|-------------------------|----------------------|---------------------|-----------------------------------|----------------------|